 - You fear catastrophe around every corner.

-You do not have to have all seven symptoms to be diagnosed with an anxiety disorder.
-If you see yourself in the list above, or have a loved one experiencing some of these symptoms, I encourage you to make an appointment with a medical provider to determine the best course of action.
-Struggling with an anxiety disorder can be difficult, but the good news is there’s help available … you don’t have to go through this alone.
+To have an anxiety disorder you do not need all seven symptoms.
+If you see yourself in the list above, not to mention having a loved one experiencing some of these symptoms, I encourage you to make an appointment with a medical provider to determine the best course of action.
+Struggling with this disorder can be difficult, but the good news is there’s help available … you don’t have to go through this alone.

 Until next time, take care!